 So, there you have it: the main principles I follow while zeroing in on the funds I recommend in the pages of Champion Funds.
 If they sound sensible to you, give the newsletter a try (free) for 30 days, and if in the unlikely event you feel that you can't benefit from it, just cancel without paying a thing.
 You can't get a lower fee than that.

 In the meantime, I plan to keep a close watch on Value Trust.
-If and when its expense ratio comes down from the nosebleed section, that fund is destined to be a slam-dunk champ.
+If its expense ratio ever comes down from the nosebleed section, that fund is destined to be a slam-dunk champ.

 This column was originally published on June 1, 2004.
 It has been updated.

 Shannon Zimmerman, chief analyst of Motley Fool Champion Funds, would also settle for being the Larry Bird of fund analysis.
-He doesn't own shares of any funds or companies mentioned above.
-The Motley Fool is investors writingfor investors and has a disclosure policy.
+He owns shares of Vanguard Total Stock Market.
+Home Depot is a Motley Fool Inside Value recommendation.
+Time Warner is a Motley Fool Stock Advisor recommendation.
+The Motley Fool has adisclosure policy.